-Access by road is less than 30 minutes from the southern metro areas of Adelaide.
+Access by road to the Fleurieu Peninsula is less than 45 minutes from the City of Adelaide, the capital of South Australia.

-Via the Southern Expressway, via McLaren Vale – the Gateway to the Fleurieu, and the South Eastern Freeway via Echunga to Meadows or via Mt Barker to Strathalbyn.
-There are also many scenic drives through the hills by way of minor sealed roads.
+Travel from Adelaide using the Southern Expressway, via McLaren Vale – the Gateway to the Fleurieu.
+Access from the Adelaide Hills using the South Eastern Freeway via Echunga to Meadows, or via Mt Barker to Strathalbyn.

 An interpreted touring route, the Fleurieu Way, circles the Peninsula, linking the Great Ocean Road and the Adelaide metro area to the Fleurieu.
 Self Drive Touring routes.